ylanaportela/planet-fact-site/README.md

 # Frontend Mentor - Planets fact site solution

-This is a solution to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/planets-fact-site-HyeqXQjL9).

 ## Table of contents